azurecitadel/azurecitadel.github.io/guides/prereqs.md

   teaser: Education.jpg
   thumb:
 ---
-Be ready for a PDU workshop by making sure you have met the pre-requisites.
+Be ready for a workshop by making sure you have met the pre-requisites.

 ## Overview